bbars/utils/js-json-son/README.md

 } */
 ```

-### Implement magic static method CustomClass.getJSONSchema
+### Implement magic static method CustomClass.getJSONSonSchema

 It is possible to over-declare schema of specific class.
-For example, you can declare a JSONSchema.mix:
+For example, you can declare a JSONSon.mix:

 ```js
 // some-geometry-library.js